Team-Uniken/api.relid.uniken.com/source/index.md

  * <i>If applicable</i>, proxy information for connecting through to the REL-ID Auth Gateway

 <aside class="notice"><i>The <b><u>API-runtime Context</u></b></i> -
-<li>While the ```Initialize``` API routine returns immediately, it returns an opaque pointer to the API-runtime context which must be supplied with every subsequent call to the API routines.
-Initialization of this returned context continues, and progress is notified to the API-client via ```StatusUpdate``` invocations referring to the same API-runtime context.
+<li>While the <u>Initialize</u> API routine returns immediately, it returns an opaque pointer to the API-runtime context which must be supplied with every subsequent call to the API routines.
+Initialization of this returned context continues, and progress is notified to the API-client via <u>StatusUpdate</u> invocations referring to the same API-runtime context.
-<li>Note that the same API-client application process/instance can create multiple API-runtime contexts (via multiple ```Initialize``` routine calls) to communicate with different enterprise backend service zones.
+<li>Note that the same API-client application process/instance can create multiple API-runtime contexts (via multiple <u>Initialize</u> routine calls) to communicate with different enterprise backend service zones.
 However, note that this type of usage can fail if the REL-ID platform backend is not appropriately configured.
 </aside>

 Upon successful initialization, a agent REL-ID-authenticated session is established with the REL-ID platform backend, in a <b>PRIMARY</b> state (i.e. only the software agent has been mutually authenticated, and device has been identified).
 At this point the application can access backend enterprise services configured into the context of the software agent REL-ID, and not necessarily an user identity.